Instrumental Ensembles

 Director: Christopher J. Miller

-Meets: Monday 7:30 - 9:25 pm in B24 Lincoln Hall
+Meets: Monday 7:30 - 9:25 pm in Lincoln Hall B24

 Cornell Hip Hop Collective (MUSIC 3616):

 This course is open to experienced rappers, beatmakers, and vocalists interested forging collaborative relationships with other students.
 The fall semester will center on hip-hop’s relationship to social justice.
 From the beginning of the semester, we will work together to plan and record a thematic album.
 As we develop this project, we will construct and analyze playlists that explore how hip-hop historically grew out of racialized struggle and how it is and could be used to comment on and challenge systemic racism today.
 We will identify and employ hip-hop compositional strategies for creating socially engaged beats and rhymes, including musical sampling and lyrical intertextuality, and will use these tools to create and workshop collaborative tracks in weekly meetings.
-Spring semester topic: TBD.

 Director: Moustapha Fall